Are cold hands making you want to stay inside all winter long? Here is how to make your own reusable homemade Hand Warmers in just 5 minutes!

 Homemade Hand Warmers

-I feel like I've totally changed our wardrobes since we got here.
-I've found that a good fleece pants keeps my legs warm during the day and I can usually be found wearing about 3 shirts.
+During the winter, I totally change our wardrobe.
+I’ve found that a good fleece pants keep my legs warm during the day and I can usually be found wearing about 3 shirts.
 Plus warm socks and slippers of course!
-I've bought each member of our family some canvas bibs and coats.
+I’ve bought each member of our family some canvas bibs and coats.

 Something else I did was make some of these Homemade hand Warmers.
 They are SO simple and can be made in just 5 minutes.
 If you do any kind of sewing you probably already have what you need for them.
 These are perfect to stick in your pockets when you head outside on these cold winter days.
 Depending on the outside temp we’ve found that they stay warm for about 15 minutes on average.
 Perfect for a little warm up when you are outside doing chores!